pretix/pretix-docs/docs/guides/payment/index.md

 Neither input is mandatory.
 You can also add an absolute value only, or a percentage value only.

-Make sure that the "Calculate the fee from the total value including the fee" is checked and click the :btn:Save: button.
+Verify that the box next to "Calculate the fee from the total value including the fee" is checked and click the :btn:Save: button.
 This checkbox determines the way pretix calculates additional fees.
 If the box is checked, pretix will calculate fees in the following way: